 What is an RTN?

 If you have regular transactions with a bank, then you must have heard about routing numbers.
 You must have your bank routing number memorized because they are needed to perform different types of transactions with any bank.
 These bank transactions include direct deposit payments, paying bills online, wire transfers, and the setup of third-party, recurring withdrawals from your bank account.

 You might have encountered cases where these terms are used interchangeably.
 Using the same routing number is practiced by most major banks today.
-But it’s also common to see separate ABA and ACH routing numbers for other banks such as Citizens Bank Routing Number.
+It’s also common to see separate ABA and ACH routing numbers for other banks such as Citizens Bank Routing Number.

 The difference between the two is that ABA routing numbers are found on paper checks and are sometimes called the “check routing number.”
 Meanwhile, ACH routing numbers are applicable to electronic transfers and withdrawals and are also referred to as “electronic routing number” or “number for electronic transfers.”
 You may check with your local branch to determine if they have the same or different routing numbers for the ABA and ACH.

 Finding a Bank Using the RTN

 Routing numbers are used to identify a specific bank like UFCU Routing Number and DCU Routing Number, you can also use this to search for the affiliated bank.
 To do this, go to the ABA website and go to their ABA routing number lookup tool.
 Input the routing number on the space provided.
 This is good news, especially if the check has no bank name on it.
 You may also determine the location of a bank branch by using the routing number and look it up on the bank’s website.

 Frequently Asked Questions

 Depending on the state and region of where you opened the account, Fifth Third Bank has many affiliate routing numbers.
 Check Routing Numbers List for the complete list of routing numbers.

 You can find the bank routing number on the bottom portion of your check.
 It is the nine-digit number that is located next to your account number.